rahulboranas/project2/README.md

 # creat
-we are goingto creat a new file into a git
+we are goingto creat a new file into a gituhh.